Ion-exchange resin: Catalysis

 Ion exchange resins are used in organic synthesis, e.g. for esterification and hydrolysis.
 Being high surface area and insoluble, they are suitable for vapor-phase and liquid-phase reactions.
 Examples can be found where basic (OH^{−}-form) of ion exchange resins are used to neutralize of ammonium salts and convert quaternary ammonium halides to hydroxides.
 Packed-bed reactors with continuous feed enable high turnover numbers and scale-up for industrial synthesis but may prove costly due to catalyst replenishment costs.
 Furthermore, acidic (H^{+}-form) ion exchange resins have been used as solid acid catalysts for scission of ether protecting groups. and for rearrangement reactions.

 Juice purification

 Ion-exchange resins are used in the manufacture of fruit juices such as orange and cranberry juice, where they are used to remove bitter-tasting components and also improve the flavor.
 This process also lowers turbidity and off-flavor tastes, while extending shelf life of commercial product goods.
-This allows tart or poorer-tasting fruit sources to be used for juice production and still be sold to the public without worry.
+This allows tart or poorer-tasting fruit sources to be used to produce juice acceptable to the customers.